-Take care of yourself because HG can have a severe impact on your mental health.
-Speak to your healthcare provider and make sure you have plenty of support to help with day to day activities, and that you’re getting enough sleep.
+Take care of yourself because hyperemesis gravidarum can have a severe impact on your mental health.
+Speak to your healthcare provider and make sure you have plenty of support to help with day-to-day activities, and that you’re getting enough sleep.

 If you’re not urinating frequently, or your urine is very dark, you need to be checked for dehydration.
 Your midwife or doctor may send you for blood tests or an ultrasound to check there isn’t something else causing your illness.

 If you have any of the following symptoms, see your health care provider:

 - Severe weakness